tatchi/effect-workshop/src/solutions/solutions.md

 const HttpsURL = S.compose(URLFromString, IsHttps);
 ```

-Using `transformOrFail` we can create a transformation that could error. `ParseResult.try` makes it easy to work with functions that could throw errors. `ParseResult.type` is used to create a parse result with a custom error message.
+Using `transformOrFail` we can create a transformation that could error. `ParseResult.try` makes it easy to work with functions that could throw errors. `new ParseResult.Type` is used to create a parse result with a custom error message.
 `S.filter` is used to filter out values that don't match a predicate.

 Finally, `S.compose` is used to compose two schemas together.